-Strategic Community Plan Corporate Business Plan Outcome Strategies Action Actions No. Progress / Status 4.2.1 Review and implement the Workforce Plan 4.2.1.1 Review and implement the Workforce Plan.
+Strategic Community Plan Corporate Business Plan Outcome Strategies Action No. Actions Progress / Status 4.2.1 Review and implement the Workforce Plan 4.2.1.1 Review and implement the Workforce Plan.
 Council reviewed the Workforce Plan in 2018.
 4.2.1.2 Workforce Plan to have resource consideration to the objectives of the Strategic Community Plan and Corporate Business Plan.
 Council reviewed the Workforce Plan in 2018.
 4.2.1.3 Workforce plan strategies, programs and initiatives to be incorporated in LTFP and annual budgets.
 Council reviewed the Workforce Plan in 2018.
 4.2.2 Continue to improve operational efficiencies and provide effective services 4.2.2.1 Review delivery of services for operational and cost effective efficiencies.
 Finance team and managers reviewed expenditure of key projects and services to identify savings.
-4.2.2.3 Set appropriate Fees and Charges for applicable services that promote the use of services and limits the reliance of rate funding.
-Council reviewed the Fees and Charges during workshops prior to adoption in July 2018.
-4.2.3 Maintain a strong customer focus 4.2.3.1 Review and implementation of Council's Customer Service Charter.
+4.2.2.3 4.2.3 Maintain a strong customer focus 4.2.3.1 Review and implementation of Council's Customer Service Charter.
 Customer Service Charter was adopted by Council.
 4.2.3.2 Provide a vibrant, up to date (contents and technology), user friendly website for both the Shire of Corrigin and CRC which proactively engages with residents.
 Shire website recently upgraded and utilises up to date technology and information.
 4.2.3.3 Employ professional customer service workforce who have the required knowledge and training including the provision of adequate resources (intranet/policy / information on services etc.) to ensure a good standard of Customer Service.
 Staff across the Shire deliver a strong customer focus to the ratepayers and residents of Corrigin.
-4.2.4 Provide a positive and effective workplace 4.2.4.2 Develop and implement a workforce plan and appropriate human resource management policies and procedures to meet current and future workforce needs.
+4.2.4 Provide a positive and effective workplace 4.2.4.1 Develop and implement a workforce plan and appropriate human resource management policies and procedures to meet current and future workforce needs.
 Workforce Plan reviewed in 2018.
-Provide a positive workplace that enables for the development and support of employees in delivering an effective and coherent workplace.
+4.2.4 Provide a positive workplace that enables for the development and support of employees in delivering an effective and coherent workplace.
 Encourage training and professional development to support existing loyal workforce.
 Social events provided opportunities for inside and outside staff to develop greater understanding of roles.